 Residential proxies are an affordable option for most companies, but you should use caution when deciding on your type of proxy service.
 Take mobile proxies, for example: While they can be used in conjunction with datacenter and residential proxies, they don’t offer quite as much flexibility.
 And because mobile phones aren’t designed to do heavy processing at full capacity—think streaming HD video—mobile proxy speeds might not be what you’re hoping for, either.
 They also aren’t well-suited for applications that require large amounts of storage, so they won’t be able to support server-side programming or database management tools like Oracle or MySQL.
 If you’re looking for versatility, stick with residential or datacenter proxies.
 But if speed is your top priority, mobile proxies could work well for certain situations.
 For instance, if you have a local business and want to run location-based marketing campaigns in different regions around town, using datacenter and mobile proxy services could give you access to more devices than if you were just using residential ones.

-A third option is LTE proxies, which are more flexible than mobile proxies but still cheaper than datacenter ones.
-An LTE proxy service isn’t as widespread as residential or mobile services and usually only operates in urban areas, so there aren’t always enough users in every area you want to target with your campaigns.
-But if you can get access to an LTE proxy service that supports GPS tracking, it could give you more accurate geographic results from its pool of local users than mobile proxies do from their devices alone—making it ideal for multichannel campaigns in major cities where datacenter and residential networks won’t cut it.
+A third option is LTE proxies, which are more flexible than mobile but still cheaper than datacenter ones.
+An LTE proxy service isn’t as widespread as residential or mobile and usually only operates in urban areas, so there aren’t always enough users in every area you want to target with your campaigns.
+But if you can get access to an LTE proxy service that supports GPS tracking, it could give you more accurate geographic results from its pool of local users than mobile ones do from their devices alone—making it ideal for multichannel campaigns in major cities where datacenter and residential networks won’t cut it.
 The last type of proxy service worth mentioning is known as free-internet-based services or freebie providers.